qutang/mhealth-storage-format/annotation-filename.md

 1. Used to represent the name of the annotation set.
 2. CamelStyle, allowed characters: *alphabets* and *digits*.
 3. Required.
+4. There should be a file named `AnnotationSet.ANNOTATIONSETID-VERSIONCODE.ontology.csv` associated with the dataset.

 {% common %}
 #### Examples